 While telling stories to a jury is nothing new, using computer technology to turn complex data into a digestible trial graphics presentation is.
 Data storytelling is, “the practice of building a narrative around a set of data.”
 In short, data storytelling helps you to unlock the full persuasive potential of your case.

-But how can data be distilled into a visual narrative?
+But how can data be distilled into a demonstrative exhibit?
 Every memorable story has these core elements:

 Each of these variables can be leveraged to amplify your trial graphics presentation.
 For example, you can depict the protagonist and their adversary (the opposing party), the incident in question, and a setting in one trial animation.
 Then, you can orally explain the conflict in an easy-to-follow manner for the jury or judge.